Filmmaker Sam Feder On Why Representation Of Transgender Lives In Film Matters

 Or, in Feder’s words: “Trans characters in film have historically been used as the butt of a joke, as someone to be dissected, feared, and destroyed.
 We can see how the mythologies of trans lives on screen have informed ideas about trans people in society.
 And something like the bathroom bills come from decades of media representation of trans women as predators, as something to fear.”

 Even lauded works like Transparent fall short sometimes.
-Feder recognises the value of the show, but, like many trans activists, feels ire at the casting of a cisgender actor in a transgender role.
+Feder recognizes the value of the show, but, like many trans activists, feels ire at the casting of a cisgender actor in a transgender role.

 Feder prefaces the criticism with this: “I think Jeffrey Tambor is a phenomenal actor, and I understand that they had to cast someone known in order to get the show made.”
 Feder adds, “But that's really hard for me.
 It's hard for me to watch a cisgender person play a trans person.
 Cause that does echo a lot of the tropes that are used historically.”